 In 2019, Natasha's Law was passed in Parliament to help protect allergy sufferers when buying pre-packaged goods.
-The new legislation, which is due to come into effect in October 2021, was put into place after 15-year-old Natasha Ednan-Laperouse suffered a fatal allergic reaction due to undisclosed sesame seeds baked into the bread of a pre-packaged sandwich, which she was led to believe was allergen-free by the packaging.
+The new legislation, which is due to come into effect in October 2021, was put into place after 15-year-old Natasha Ednan-Laperouse suffered a fatal allergic reaction due to undisclosed sesame seeds baked into the bread of a pre-packaged sandwich, which she believed was allergen-free from the packaging.

-This new law requires all food businesses, including school caterers, to ensure that all food packaged for sale on the premises has accurate and in-depth ingredient lists published on the label, including any allergens clearly visible.
+This new law requires all food businesses, including school caterers, to ensure that all food packaged for sale on the premises has accurate and in-depth ingredient lists published on the label, including any allergens visible.

 These new regulations aim to prevent further fatalities caused by poorly indicated allergens.
 Businesses that breach these regulations can be subject to substantial and unlimited financial penalties or criminal offences.

 How can schools prepare for the implementation of Natasha's Law?

 Before October 1st, schools need to ensure that their food labelling process will be fully compliant with Natasha's Law.
-The law requires all PPDS food to have a label showing both the name and quantity of the food and a full ingredient list with the 14 declarable allergens emphasised on the ingredients list when present.
+The law requires all PPDS food to have a label showing both the name and quantity of the food and a complete ingredient list with the 14 declarable allergens emphasised on the ingredients list when present.

 With a staggering 44% of UK adults now suffering from at least one allergy and the number of allergy sufferers on the rise in both children and adults alike, our brand-new integration with menu planning and analysis software Nutmeg couldn't have come at a better time.